 I attribute my success for the Studio 29 Photography business to one thing: unwavering motivation.

-When things were hard or scary, my motivation, effort, and determination is all I needed to make whatever I want in my life and in my business to happen.
+When things were hard or scary, my motivation, effort, and determination are all I needed to make whatever I want in my life and in my business happen.

 That story right there is also evidence to never let overthinking and self-doubt stop you from starting.

-I am so grateful to my parents for instilling work ethic, motivation to always try my hardest, and a no-nonsense attitude for responsibility.
+I am so grateful to my parents for instilling my work ethic, motivation to always try my hardest and a no-nonsense attitude for responsibility.

 My parents taught me to take responsibility and always try my hardest.
 My life, my success, my happiness is my responsibility.
 Because of them, I grew up learning to take action not put the blame on others or any external factors.
 Excuses are another way to take the path of least resistance.

 I am so grateful to my husband, my mastermind, my online mentor & educator who I’ll refer to as “J” and my business coaches and peers for helping me truly understand and recognize my value, my purpose, and most of all my worthiness.
 When I finally was able to see my worthiness for being me, without solely relying on the success of my businesses to define it, I was able to make even bigger moves and put into perspective the value of life outside of work.